valeIT/valeIT.github.io/_posts/2012-03-06-comments-off.markdown

 author: Valentino Urbano
 ---

 I've decided to start the blog with comments off, it might seem a crazy decision but after having another blog with comments on for 3 years I understood that it's not worth, simply for the time you spend to moderate them.
-If i had to manually moderate every comment on my[previous blog ][0](with its 500 visits a day)  i'd have ended up spending half of my day - every day - clicking approve or cancel.
+If I had to manually moderate every comment on my[previous blog ][0](with its 500 visits a day) I'd have ended up spending half of my day - every day - clicking approve or cancel.
 So boring.

 But that's just one of the problems.